Skip to main content

 Despite a yield curve that has remained inverted for the longest stretch in history, downside protection has been devalued.
 The cost of buying a put – a defensive hedging strategy – has reached an all-time low.
 The calm waters suggested by broader index performance belie the volatility of individual stocks.
 The individual volatility of stocks against a backdrop of steady index performance can test the patience and conviction of long-term investors.
 That said, the rising tide of amnesia toward risk is concerning, and we believe vigilance and discipline are as important as ever.

-2024 Q2 Quarterly Letter: Cost of Buying Put Has Fallen to the Lowest Level on Record
+2024 Q2 Quarterly Letter Cost of Buying a Put Has Fallen to the Lowest Level on Record

 Source: Piper Sandler & Bloomberg.
 Data from 5/31/08-5/10/24.